If you are on your way to becoming a Maine Coon owner, there are numerous questions to ask when buying a Maine Coon kitten.

 - Groom and brush your Maine Coon cat 2-3 times a week

 - Play with Maine Coon cat and give her enough exercise, preferably every day

 - Spend time with your Maine Coon cat

 - Visit the vet regularly and have your cat checked

 - Neuter or Spay your cat

-- Provide your Maine Coon cat with toys, scratching posts, and extra large cat tree for stimulations and exercising
+- Provide your Maine Coon cat with toys, scratching posts, and an extra large cat tree for stimulation and exercising

 - Trim your Maine Coon’s claws